networktocode/ntc-templates/README.md

 _Why don't you grab all of the data in the template?_

 There is no intention for ntc-templates to become feature complete, some of the data is less interesting, or can be better understood from other commands.
-This is actually an area where the project choose to be loose, as we do not want to over-burden the contributor.
+This is actually an area where the project chose to be loose, as we do not want to over-burden the contributor.
 If you feel that the additional data should be added, you are welcome to add the feature, but it would not be considered a bug, and thus not supported by the maintainers of the this project.